thephez/dash-docs/_includes/devdoc/guide_transactions.md

 transactions should not depend on previous transactions which have not been added to the block chain yet, especially if large amounts of satoshis are at stake.
+-->

 Transaction malleability also affects payment tracking.
-Bitcoin Core's RPC interface lets you track transactions by their txid---but if that txid changes because the transaction was modified, it may appear that the transaction has disappeared from the network.
+Dash Core's RPC interface lets you track transactions by their txid---but if that txid changes because the transaction was modified, it may appear that the transaction has disappeared from the network.